lowRISC/opentitan/hw/ip/aes/doc/_index.md

   - one set of registers to hold the full key of the last encryption round, i.e., the start key for decryption.
 - Faster re-configuration and key switching: The core just needs to perform 8 write operations instead of 60 write operations for AES-256.

-On-the-fly round-key generation comes however at the price of an initial delay whenever the key is changed by the processor before the AES unit can perform decryption using this new key.
+On-the-fly round-key generation comes however at the price of an initial delay whenever the key is changed by the processor before the AES unit can perform ECB **decryption** using this new key.
 During this phase, the key expanding mechanism iteratively computes the start key for the decryption.
 The duration of this delay phase corresponds to the latency required for encrypting one 16B block (i.e., 12/14/16 cycles for AES-128/192/256).
 Once the start key for decryption has been computed, it is stored in a dedicated internal register for later use.
 The AES unit can then switch between decryption and encryption without additional overhead.

 For encryption, there is no such initial delay upon changing the key.
-If the next operation after a key switch is decryption, the AES unit automatically initiates an encryption procedure in the key expanding mechanism first (to generate the start key for decryption, the actual data path remains idle during that phase).
+If the next operation after a key switch is ECB **decryption**, the AES unit automatically initiates an encryption procedure in the key expanding mechanism first (to generate the start key for decryption, the actual data path remains idle during that phase).

 The AES unit uses a status register to indicate to the processor when ready to receive the next input data block via the register interface.
 While the AES unit is performing encryption/decryption of a data block, it is safe for the processor to provide the next input data block.
 Similarly, the AES unit indicates via a status register when having new output data available to be read by the processor.
 Also, there is a back-pressure mechanism for the output data.
 If the AES unit wants to finish the encryption/decryption of a data block but the previous output data has not yet been read by the processor, the AES unit is stalled.
+It hangs and does not drop data.
 It only continues once the previous output data has been read and the corresponding registers can be safely overwritten.
+This is the default behavior.
+It can be disabled by setting the FORCE_DATA_OVERWRITE bit in {{< regref "CTRL" >}} to `1`.
+In this case, the AES unit never stalls and just overwrites previous output data, independent of whether it has been read or not.

 ## Block Diagram

 This AES unit targets medium performance (\~1 cycle per round).
-For reasons of security, all data in OpenTitan is considered to be on chip.
 High-speed, single-cycle operation for high-bandwidth data streaming is not required.

 Therefore, the AES unit uses an iterative architecture with a 128-bit wide data path as shown in the figure below.